Updated on: October 1, 2024

 When I tested NordPass’s Windows app, I found it simple to generate new passwords, auto-fill logins, organize my data, and share passwords and notes.
 I also found the web extension (compatible with Chrome, Firefox, Safari, Opera, Brave, and more) easy to use.
 Every time I made a new account, a pop-up appeared in the corner of my web browser, asking me if I wanted to save that account.
 After saving the account, I then just clicked on NordPass’s icon whenever I visited the saved account’s website to be logged in automatically.

-NordPass prevents SPOFs by providing several recovery options and strong security features.
-It offers MFA with USB security keys, authenticator apps such as Google Authenticator and Authy, and backup codes to ensure you can always access your account.
+NordPass provides several recovery options and strong security features.
+It offers MFA with USB security keys, authenticator apps such as Microsoft Authenticator, Google Authenticator, and Authy, and backup codes to ensure you can always access your account.
 I found the MFA very easy to set up and use.
-While NordPass doesn’t offer smartwatch 2FA like Dashlane and Keeper, it has a decent range of options, and they all work seamlessly.
-Additionally, NordPass uses biometric logins on supported devices to prevent unauthorized access and to ensure you won’t be locked out of your account.
+You can also log in via biometrics on mobile and Windows (but you need to use the browser extension rather than the PC app).

 Bottom Line:

-NordPass has an easy-to-use interface and a very high level of security — it offers high-quality Windows password protection with cutting-edge XChaCha20 encryption technology.
+NordPass has an easy-to-use Windows app and a very high level of security — it offers high-quality Windows password protection with cutting-edge XChaCha20 encryption technology.
 It also features zero-knowledge architecture, MFA, and passkey authentication.
 All premium NordPass plans come with a 30-day money-back guarantee.

 5. Keeper — Best for Additional Security Features

-Keeper comes with a wide range of high-security features — it uses 256-bit AES encryption, has a variety of multi-factor authentication options, and is Service Organization Controls (SOC 2) compliant, meaning it regularly undergoes security audits.
+Keeper comes with a wide range of high-security features.
+For example, it uses 256-bit AES encryption, has various multi-factor authentication options, and is Service Organization Controls (SOC 2) compliant, meaning it regularly undergoes security audits.

-The Keeper Windows app is really good — it has a clean, modern, and well-organized interface, all the features are easily accessible, and everything works as promised.
+The Keeper Windows app is really good — it has a clean, modern, and well-organized interface; all the features are easily accessible, and everything works as promised.
+The app can be unlocked with Windows Hello and includes all of Keeper’s features.
+You can even log into desktop apps with just a few clicks.5.
+Keeper — Best for Additional Security Features

 Keeper also has:

-It’s cool that Keeper has its own encrypted messaging app, called KeeperChat.
+It’s cool that Keeper has its own encrypted messaging app called KeeperChat.
 In addition to securing your communication, it lets you retract messages, set self-destruct timers, and store media files.
-Similar to Keeper’s password manager, KeeperChat protects user data with 256-bit AES encryption and has a zero-knowledge policy, so that even Keeper employees aren’t able to view your messages.
+Similar to Keeper’s password manager, KeeperChat protects user data with 256-bit AES encryption and has a zero-knowledge policy, so even Keeper employees can’t view your messages.

 I really like Keeper’s dark web monitoring feature (it’s just a shame it’s an add-on and not included with any Keeper plans).
 While top competitors like 1Password and Dashlane also scan the dark web for compromised credentials, I think Keeper does a particularly good job.
 In my tests, Keeper alerted me that one of my emails had been breached, which most competing password managers failed to catch!

-In addition, Keeper offers MFA options such as USB security keys, authenticator apps, and biometric login through Windows Hello.
-These MFA options ensure that even if your master password is compromised, unauthorized access to your account isn’t possible, preventing Keeper from being a SPOF.
-Keeper’s emergency access feature allows trusted contacts to access your vault in case of an emergency, too, ensuring you never lose access to your credentials.
+In addition, Keeper offers MFA options such as USB security keys, authenticator apps like Microsoft Authenticator, and biometric login through Windows Hello.
+These MFA options ensure that even if your master password is compromised, unauthorized access to your account isn’t possible.
+Keeper’s emergency access feature allows trusted contacts to access your vault in an emergency, too, ensuring you never lose access to your credentials.

 Keeper Unlimited offers unlimited passwords on unlimited devices, secure password sharing, emergency access, and more.
 With our special 30% discount, it’s priced at $2.92 / month, which is a good deal.
-Keeper Family adds 5 licenses and 10 GB cloud storage, and it’s also available at a 30% discount, so you can get it for $6.25 / month.
-Keeper does offer a free plan, but it can only be used on 1 mobile device (with a 10 record limit), so it won’t protect passwords on your Windows PC.
+Keeper Family adds 5 licenses and 10 GB of cloud storage, and it’s also available at a 30% discount, so you can get it for $6.25 / month.
+Keeper does offer a free plan, but it can only be used on 1 mobile device (and can only store up to 10 passwords), so you can’t use it on your Windows PC.
 Both Unlimited and Family users can buy add-ons like dark web monitoring and up to 100 GB of cloud storage.

 Bottom Line:

-Keeper is a highly secure password manager with a lot of additional features — including dark web monitoring, up to 100 GB of secure storage, multi-factor authentication, an encrypted chat, and password security auditing.
+Keeper is a highly secure Windows password manager with many additional features — including dark web monitoring, up to 100 GB of secure storage, multi-factor authentication, an encrypted chat, and password security auditing.
 Keeper has plans for individuals and families, and you can try all of the premium features with a 30-day free trial.

 6. LastPass — Good Free Features for Windows Users